-Virtual Office Hours To book a video conferencing appointment with

-Viitaai Oillee Heals me during my availability, see my Bookings

-Calendar.

-Library Information Click the link below for direct access to our

-library:

-WSCC Library Homepage

-wscc Library Homepage

-Technical Support For computer problems or eLearn access

-issues, feel free to contact the WSCC

-Helpdesk:

-WSCC Helpdesk

-Morristown: 423-318-2742

-Sevierville: 865-286-2789

-(Dial last 4 numbers from any WS campus

-classroom phone.)

-, ,

-Web Addresses/Resources For direct access to the library databases from

-which students will be required to do research

-for select papers in this course, click below:

-Academic Databases

-Guidelines for Communication: Email, My primary mode of communication will be in Discussion Posts, Chat eLearn.
+Virtual Office Hours To book a video conferencing appointment with me during my availability, see my Bookings Calendar.
+Library Information For direct access to our library, click the link below: WSCC Library Homepage Technical Support For computer problems or eLearn access issues, please reach out to our WSCC Helpdesk: WSCC Helpdesk Morristown: 423-318-2742 Sevierville: 865-286-2789 (Dial last 4 numbers from any WS campus classroom phone.)
+Web Addresses/Resources Students will be required to include research support in each major paper.
+Here is a direct link to our library's academic database list: Academic Databases Guidelines for Communication: Email, Discussion Posts, Chat My primary mode of communication will be in eLearn.
+However, students are welcome to use the Chat feature and video conferencing in Microsoft Teams as a form of individualized communication about the course.
+I am accessible through both the eLearn email as well as your Outlook email address.
 The quickest way to write a new email to me or your classmates in eLearn is through the Classlist under Course Tools.
-I am accessible through both the eLearn email as well as your Outlook email address (Kelsey.Solomon@ws.edu).
+See Proper Etiquette clauses in this syllabus for guidance about academic conduct in discussion boards.